 |4 Repair and Renovation of schools ||11 ||4419961.00 |

 |5 Electrical & Electronic Items ||5 ||405551.00 |

 |7 Scholarship ||1 ||34600.00 |

 |8 Contribution to Pradhan Mantri National Relief Fund ||1 ||10000000.00 |

 The Annual Report on CSR activities including brief contents are provided as anAnnexure 6 to this report.

 Your Company has constituted a Risk Management Committee with two directors and asenior executive of the Company.
 In terms of Section 134(3)(n) of the Act your directorswish to state that your Company has drawn and implemented a Risk Management Policyincluding identification of elements of risks if any which may threaten the existence ofyour Company.
 The above policy is being reviewed/re-visited once a year or at such otherintervals as deemed necessary for modifications and revisions if any.

 24. Audit and Internal Control

-The National Housing Bank conducts inspection of your Company on an annual basis.During the year the NHB conducted credit inspection of your Company in September 2015 forthe position as at March 2015.
-The compliance on the observations was submitted within theprescribed time to the NHB which was reviewed by the Audit Committee and the Board.
+The National Housing Bank conducts inspection of your Company on an annual basis.During the year the NHB conducted credit inspection of your Company in December 2016 forthe position as at March 2016.
+The compliance on the observations were submitted withinthe prescribed time to the NHB which were reviewed by the Audit Committee and the Board.